Jesse Walter Fewkes: Career

 Fewkes was one of the first persons to advocate for government preservation of ancient sites in the American Southwest.
 By the mid-1890s, vandalism of these sites was widespread.
 In the American Anthropologist (August 1896), Fewkes described a large cliff dwelling called Palatki, or "Red House", situated in the Red Rock country southwest of Flagstaff, Arizona.
 He appealed for legislation to protect it.

 If this destruction of the cliff-houses of New Mexico, Colorado, and Arizona goes on at the same rate in the next fifty years that it has in the past, these unique dwellings will be practically destroyed, and unless laws are enacted, either by states or by the general government, for their protection, at the close of the twentieth century many of the most interesting monuments of the prehistoric peoples of our Southwest will be little more than mounds of debris at the bases of the cliffs.
 A commercial spirit is leading to careless excavations for objects to sell, and walls are ruthlessly overthrown, buildings torn down in hope of a few dollars' gain.
 The proper designation of the way our antiquities are treated is vandalism.
 Students who follow us, when these cliff-houses have all disappeared and their instructive objects scattered by greed of traders, will wonder at our indifference and designate our negligence by its proper name.
 It would be wise legislation to prevent this vandalism as much as possible and good science to put all excavation of ruins in trained hands.

-His research on pre-Columbian sites of Puerto Rico, Haiti, Cuba, Trinidad, and the Lesser Antilles was pulled together in his book Aborigines of Porto Rico and Neighboring Islands (1907).
-It is an acclaimed text of early archaeology.
+His research on pre-Columbian sites in Puerto Rico, Haiti, Cuba, Trinidad, and the Lesser Antilles was the basis for his 1907 book, Aborigines of Porto Rico and Neighboring Islands, an acclaimed book in early archaeology.
+In 1908, Spruce Tree House became the first excavation project at Mesa Verde National Park.

 Fewkes joined the Smithsonian's Bureau of American Ethnology in 1895.
 He was selected as its director in 1918.

 He died in Forest Glen, Maryland on May 31, 1930.